uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/graph_cls.rst

 =====
 **[flow_graph.graph]**

 Class that serves as a handle to a flow graph of nodes and edges.
+The user must ensure that the graph object’s lifetime exceeds the lifetimes of all nodes added to the graph and any activity associated with the graph.

 .. code:: cpp